-The focus of inspections will:
+The focus of inspections is to:

-- Ensure that the care of patients and the environment supports safe and effective care, and is in line with current standards and best practice. - Report our findings during our inspection and ensure the NHS board produces an improvement action plan to address any areas for improvement identified. - Engage with staff and management if there is evidence they are not following the NHS board policies and procedures, best practice statements or national standards, to provide assurance on the safety and quality of care.
+- ensure that the care of patients and the environment supports safe and effective care, and is in line with current standards and best practice - report our findings during our inspection and ensure the NHS board produces an improvement action plan to address any areas for improvement identified, and - engage with staff and management if there is evidence they are not following the NHS board policies and procedures, best practice statements or national standards, to provide assurance on the safety and quality of care.

-We will inspect using existing Health and Social Care Standards (2017) Infection Prevention and Control Standard (2022) and our Quality Assurance Framework (2022) and any other standards that become relevant during the course of the inspection.
+We will inspect using existing Health and Social Care Standards (2017) Core Mental Health Standards (2023), Infection Prevention and Control Standard (2022) and our Quality Assurance Framework (2022) and any other standards that become relevant during the course of the inspection.
 Our inspections align with the following Quality Assurance System.